Venkatapati Raya: War against the sultans and Battle of Pennar river

 In 1588, he instigated a war with the Turko-Persian Golkonda and Bijapur Sultanates and captured some of the territories lost earlier by his predecessor.
 Kasturi Ranga Nayaka, a scion of Recherla Velama dynasty was sent to check the combined armies of the Sultanates.
 The Hindu army led by Kasturi Ranga and his son Yachama Nayaka achieved success in a series of battles.
 The Muslim soldiers who escaped in these battles with the Vijayanagara Army joined their main troops on the upper banks of the river Pennar.
 Historic accounts say that the strength of the sultanates' army was more than 120,000 and Turko-Afghan gunners were with them to fire their artillery units.
 Kasturi Ranga led his troops north and met the enemy directly on the upper bank of river Pennar.

 The clash raged for eight hours, artillery units of the sultanate army created havoc in the Vijayanagara ranks but Yachama maintained discipline amongst his forces and rigorously pressed the attack.
 By the end of the day, the brave and wise generalship of Vijayanagara won the Battle of Pennar and more than 50,000 Turko-Persian Golkonda and Bijapur troops were killed including the sultanates' most able generals Rustam Khan and Khasim Khan.
 Imperial forces drove their enemies into the Golkonda territory but the quarrel amongst the emperor's nobles prevented further attempts on Golkonda.
 Several of his feudatories in his North now revolted against him, including some of Aliya Rama Raya's descendants, but he successfully subdued them.

 Subjugation of the rebelling Nayaks

 Nayak of Gingee

 In 1586, the Nayak of Gingee rebelled against the emperor Venkatapati, who then captured him and had him put in prison.
 He was only freed when Raghunatha, the Nayak of Tanjore secured his release in exchange for aiding the emperor in his Penukonda campaign.

-During his imprisonment, Gingee was governed by an other Venkata, who was sent against him by the Emperor Venkatapathi Raya.
+During his imprisonment, Gingee was governed by another Venkata, who was sent against him by the Emperor Venkatapathi Raya.